sanampatel/staticpress-purecss-blog/source/_posts/google-analytics.md

 date: 2019-07-12T05:51:27.362Z
 seotitle: Google Analytics
 seokeywords: 'Lorem, ipsum, dolor, sit, amet, consectetur'
-seodescription: >-
-  Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium
+seodescription: Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium
 tags:
   - demo
   - staticpress
 categories: analytics
-isPosts: true
 image: /source/images/google-analytics.png
-smallimage: /source/images/small-google-analytics.png
 comments: true
-featured: false
+isPosts: true
+description: Staticpress is simple and easy to use software for making your own website with admin panel.
+One can make his/her own website in just few clicks by using Staticpress and Netlify CMS.
+You just have to download staticpress repository from github, install composer and npm.Staticpress is simple and easy to use software for making your own website with admin panel.
+One can make his/her own website in just few clicks by using Staticpress and Netlify CMS.
+You just have to download staticpress repository from github, install composer and npm.
 ---

 Google Analytics is digital analytics software.
 It's a web analytics service that allows you to analyze in-depth detail about the visitors on your website.